aws-amplify/amplify-js/packages/datastore/README.md

 _Note: relationships with dotted lines are explained more in a separate diagram._

-## How API and Storage Engine Interact
+## How the DataStore API and Storage Engine Interact

 ```mermaid
 flowchart TD